bryanguillen/catholic-gpt/frontend/CONTRIBUTING.md

 - Branch off `main`.
 - Use descriptive branch names (e.g., `feature/add-chat-bubbles`, `fix/mobile-navbar`).
-- Open a **Draft Pull Request** early if you’d like feedback before finalizing.
+- Open a **Draft Pull Request** early if you'd like feedback before finalizing.
 - All PRs should:
   - Reference the related issue (if applicable).
   - Include a clear description of the change.